Skip to main content

 Repeat contained nodes until a termination condition is met.

-Inputs: JSON, File, or Text Outputs: JSON, File, or Text (final iteration result) Configuration:
+Inputs: JSON or File Outputs: JSON or File (final iteration result) Configuration:

 SettingDescriptionDefault